bgx4k3p/blog/_posts/2025-02-03-proxmox-lxc-ai.md

 ## Introduction

 In today's technology-driven era, developing and testing Artificial Intelligence (AI) models and Large Language Models (LLMs) locally has become a favorite pastime for developers and researchers alike.
 Imagine having your own personal playground where you can experiment with the latest in AI technology—like DeepSeek R1 or creating Retrieval-Augmented Generation (RAG)—all without breaking the bank!
 Setting up a Proxmox LXC container with GPU capabilities can supercharge your local environment, making it faster and more efficient.
-This guide will help you transform your hardware or old gaming rig into a supercharged playground!
+This guide will help you transform your hardware or old gaming rig into a supercharged setup!

 ## Why Use Proxmox LXC Containers?